 Pan-fry the salmon: Heat olive oil in a nonstick skillet over medium-high heat.
 Once hot, place the seasoned salmon fillets skin side down in the pan.
 Cook undisturbed for 3-4 minutes, then turn over the fillets using a fish spatula and cook the flesh side for another 3 minutes.
 Use tongs or the fish spatula to turn and crisp up the sides of the fillets – about 15-20 seconds for each side.
 Once the salmon fillets have cooked through, transfer the fillets to a clean plate and allow to rest for 5-10 minutes.
 Then flake the flesh with a fork and set aside.
 (Note: Keeping the skin on is up to you and a matter of personal preference.
 I prefer to discard the skin and just use salmon fillet flesh for this fried rice.)

-Cook the eggs: Push the veggies and aromatics to the side and add a bit of oil into the wok.
+Cook the eggs: Push the veggies and aromatics to the side and add a little bit of oil into the wok.
 Pour in the beaten eggs and allow to set for a few seconds.
 Then scramble the eggs with your spatula and toss to combine with everything else in the wok.
-Season with freshly cracked black pepper, kosher salt, white pepper, crushed red pepper chili flakes (if using), and sugar and stir-fry to combine.
+Season the with freshly cracked black pepper, kosher salt, white pepper, crushed red pepper chili flakes (if using), and sugar and stir-fry to combine.